BrunoCestari/CodeWars/README.md

 ## Lessons Learned

-### Key Points
-- Handle null conditions when methods expect non-null parameters.
-- Consider reverse iteration when length and indices of an object are changing.
+- Take care when checking (Reference or content? -> Consider using .equals() for string comparison)

 ### Integer Methods
 - **`Integer.parseInt(String s)`**: Converts a string to a primitive int.